 The Governing Body has oversight of the staffing of the school and is involved in all areas of staff recruitment.
-New appointments (sept 18) have settled in well (NQT in Year 3 and one year contract in Year 2), and all other staff have remained in post.
+New appointments (Sept 19) have settled in well (classteacher in Year 3 and one year contract in Year 2), and all other staff have remained in post.
 Autumn 2016 saw the expansion of the leadership Team to facilitate a distributed leadership model, with the appointment of a part -time Assistant Head.
-This year has seen the benefits of the decision taken by the Governors with a strong leadership team working together effectively.
-A Leave of Absence has been granted for a teacher in their third year to take a 'career break' and teach abroad in Spain for 12 months.
+This year has again seen the benefits of the decision taken by the Governors with a strong leadership team working together effectively in the most unprecedented circumstances as the Coronavirus Pandemic took hold from March - July 2020.